Kaaning/exerciseSpatialVision/README.md

 Once logged in, the user can edit his name, his date of birth and sees where he has been geolocated.
 All the data is stored in the local storage.

 **Note :** As it was intended to be a web app, the Cordova plugins were not used.
 The app uses the *navigator.geolocation* with the parameter *enableHighAccuracy* set to true but this one may not be always accurate.
-For mobile applications, the Cordova geolocation plugin, more accurate, could be used.
+For mobile applications, the Cordova geolocation plugin, more accurate, will be preferred.

 ## Improvements